 The sensor system is the brainchild of the Deepfield Connect, a former Bosch start-up.
 The sensors measure the amount of moisture in the soil and inform the grower if it is too dry.
 They also measure air temperature and humidity and use that in order to calculate wet-bulb temperature.
 “If this temperature is zero degrees Celsius or below when the plants are beginning to flower, the grower has to cover the plants or take other steps to protect them from frost,” says Christian Glunk from Deepfield Connect.
 The grower is also informed if the plants are too warm.
 Growers themselves can set the threshold values that will trigger an alert.
 In that case, growers can remove the coverings to ensure the sensitive plants are properly ventilated.
 And by tracking temperature and humidity records, growers can check whether everything is progressing smoothly or if there is a risk of mildew.
 “None of this requires any manual measurements,” Glunk says.

 What’s more, the system can be used for other plants.
 Fruit growers could also use the sensors to monitor the development and growth of currants or raspberries.
 For Martin Bauer, this is a tempting idea — after all, he grows raspberries, too.

-The sensor system of the Bosch startup Deepfield Robotics enables fruit growers to monitor their fields with the smartphone.
+The sensor system of Deepfield Connect enables fruit growers to monitor their fields with the smartphone.
 This allows them to react to temperature fluctuations and prevent the harvest from being damaged.